Austio/learning/FunctionalLightJS/notes.md

 pipe vs compose => pipe is apply left to right, compose right to left

 Good Quote: The point of wrapping in a function is to create a boundary between the what and the how.

+# Immutability

+constant -> the variable itself cannot be reassigned functional programmers generally mean value immutability `Object.freeze` => Read only, shallow only works on top level